 Your gastrointestinal tract (GI tract) is 25-feet long and extends from your mouth to your anus.
 This system is responsible for extracting nutrients from food and removing waste.
 Your entire GI tract is exposed to everything that you eat and drink.
 Gastrointestinal cancers are common, and gaining in diagnosis each year.
 Gastrointestinal cancers include esophageal cancer, stomach cancer, liver cancer, pancreatic cancer, and colorectal cancers.
 While 5 -10% of GI cancers are caused by a genetic component, the vast majority are preventable and are directly related to unhealthy behaviors and environmental factors.

 Gastrointestinal cancers will often show no symptoms early on because tumors will grow in the empty spaces of your GI tract.
-Symptoms won’t show until the tumor has reached a certain size in its specific location.
+Symptoms of this digestive system condition won’t show until the tumor has reached a larger size, and symptoms will be related to its specific location.

 - Dark, bloody stools

 Risk factors for all GI cancers are similar and include:

 - High intake of processed and high-fat foods

 Some things you can do to help reduce your risk of developing GI cancer include: